Soft pastels and pastel pencils

 If you are interested, please contact me and I will send you the possible color shades of the respective pastel papers via e-mail.

-- The image is despite the use of a fixative never really smudge!
+- The image is not really smudge-proof despite the use of a fixative

-- The light pastel particles are “glued” to a fixative and thereby lose their smoothness and luminosity!
+- The delicate pastel particles are “glued” with a fixative and thus lose their velvety and luminosity